Mike-Kolikidis/ScormPlayer/Readme.md

 ```

 to omit development dependencies such as unit tests.

+### Credentials
+Download and store in folder `credentials`:

+ * the json file containing the private key of the service account that has read access to the Google Cloud Storage project's bucket
+ * the json file containing the public certificate of the service account that has read access to the Google Cloud Storage project's bucket.

+    **Note:** In order to obtain the file visit https://www.googleapis.com/service_accounts/v1/metadata/x509/[SA-NAME]@[PROJECT-ID].iam.gserviceaccount.com replacing [SA-NAME] and [PROJECT-ID] with your projects details.
+It is ok if the file contains the public certificates of other service accounts too (if the project has many service accounts they all download in one file).

 ## Configuration
 Configuration settings for the Proxy are located in src/configure.php